-Has Digital Culture ruined our ability to communicate?
+Has our ability to communicate changed?

 In this social media, digital culture driven world we live in there are 1.35 billion active users of Facebook, 284 million on twitter and our daily use of email at work is something akin to being on an intravenous drip.
 It’s something we rely on too heavily for business communications.
 I see people on my daily commute to work with their heads buried in their phones checking the latest news or Facebook status, while others are chained to their devices via headphones.
 This makes for a very quiet bus smattered with only a few face-to-face conversations, can we still communicate with each other other than via our smart phones?

-Our smart devices are taking over
+Our mobile phones are taking over

 Even in environments that were once quite social places, like restaurants, I see smart devices being used at the tables – what happened to conversation?
 Are we losing the ability to communicate with each other and is this being brought in to our work life via an over use of email?
 A report by the Radicati Group (Email Statistics Report, 2013-2017), stated that “Email remains the go-to form of communication in the business world.
 In 2013, business email accounts totaled 929 million mailboxes.
 This figure is expected grow at an average annual growth rate of about 5% over the next four years, and reach over 1.1 billion by the end of 2017.”
 Surely email as the dominant form of business communications is ripe for disruption…?